-Tihlo is the iconic dish of Tigray Region in northern Ethiopia (and adjacent Eritrea, where it's called 'tihlo' as well or simply 'roasted barley').
+Tihlo originates from the historical Agame province in Tigray, northern Ethiopia (and is found in adjacent Eritrea, where it's also called 'tihlo').
 The dish is distinct from the rest of Ethiopia in that it uses barley dough (not injera teff bread) as the starch carrier — the Tigray highlands grow barley more reliably than teff, so the cuisine evolved around it.
-Tihlo is served on a large communal platter: a mound of small barley balls in the center, surrounded by a moat of hot meat stew (typically tsebhi derho chicken or tsebhi sega beef), with the barley balls pinched into the stew by hand.
-The dish is eaten at family Sunday lunches and Tigrayan celebrations.
+Tihlo is served on a large communal platter: a mound of small barley balls in the center, with a bowl of hot spicy meat stew (typically tsebhi derho chicken or tsebhi sega beef) alongside; each diner uses a two-pronged wooden fork (shint'ar) to spear a ball and dip it into the stew, fondue-style.
+Said to have been the feasting food of the nobles of Tigray, it is now eaten as a side dish or snack and made for Tigrayan celebrations and Orthodox holidays.

-Pinch off a piece of tihlo with your right hand, dip into the moat of chicken-and-egg stew: the barley ball is dense, nutty-toasted, with the rough texture of grain hand-ground; the stew clings to the surface, berbere-red and spice-warm.
+Spear a tihlo ball with the two-pronged wooden shint'ar fork, dip it into the bowl of spicy chicken stew, and pop it in your mouth: the barley ball is dense, nutty-toasted, with the rough texture of grain hand-ground; the stew clings to the surface, berbere-red and spice-warm — some cooks fold a little pulse paste into the stew to soften the heat.
 Bite — the barley's roasted-grain depth balances the chicken stew's spiced complexity.
 Sip black tea on the side.
-This is Tigray-village Sunday-lunch ritual.
+This is Tigray celebration ritual, fondue-style.

 Toasting barley before grinding develops Maillard browning compounds that give tihlo its distinctive nutty flavor — without toasting, the dough tastes raw-grain-bland.
 The coarse grind (vs fine flour) creates the chewy-grainy texture that's tihlo's signature: too-fine flour makes the balls gummy, too-coarse makes them crumble.
 The dough's stiff hydration (1:2 flour-to-water) lets it hold the ball shape without collapsing in the hot stew.